 Reeves County, TX - Oil & Gas Discussion archives

-Cynthia, our mineral rights are at Block 4 Section 64 about 4-5 section diagonally up to the left from yours with a 3 year lease with BHP to expire this July 2014.
+Cynthia, our mineral rights are at Block 4 Section 64 about 4-5 sections diagonally up to the left from yours with a 3-year lease with BHP to expire this July 2014.
 I want to share a major appreciation with everyone on this site that what a blessing this site is made up of folks who are so willing to be helpful and share information!
 Especially for those of us who are not in the area.
 THANK YOU!!
 When I joined this site as a real novice 2-3 years ago there were only 134 members.

 Wade thanks for the info will put them on rapid dial when lease expires